Skip to content

 npm install @lightnet/sveltia-admin

-2. Add minimal configuration: Update astro.config.mjs with both the LightNet integration and the Administration UI integration.
-This is a minimal example:
+2. Add the minimum configuration: Update astro.config.mjs to include both the LightNet integration and the Administration UI integration.
+Here is a minimal example:

 astro.config.mjs